-Your next free member CET event in the South West region will take place in Bristol on Tuesday 4 December from 6pm.
+Your next free member CET event in the South West region will take place in Exeter on Thursday 16 April from 6pm.

 The evening will consist of an interactive lecture followed by a peer discussion.